-Alternative/ Optio Alternative/ Option 2: High recycling Impact: (+/-) Impact change: Duration: Comments Mitigation SEA Objective Direct/Indirect, Temporary/ Short/ cumulative/ one Permanent Medium/long off term 1.
-To increase the ++ Temporary / Short to Long High recycling Improved recycling performance and associated benefits positive carbon Direct Permanent term guided by can be delivered through communications to tackle impacts and Cumulative government and contamination in recycling (a particular area of concern from reduce the GLA policy, some communal collections). negative carbon recycling has Offering a full suite of recyclable materials consistent with (and other demonstrable Simpler Recycling to all viable households and where greenhouse carbon benefits. appropriate businesses. gases) impacts of Key areas of high Undertake education and raising awareness to increase the waste recycling materials capture (correct recycling) and participation in collection, reuse, contribution for services. recycling, north London Deliver good practice approaches to recycling at the RRCs. transportation, include more Continuing to explore technology and options for separation treatment and materials of recycling from residual waste. disposal service collected from the Maintain and / or implement clear, effective and efficient kerbside, collection methods to enhance levels of recycling. enhanced services It is important to consider the markets for recyclate and to Flats and Flats compost collected via the high recycling scenario.
-For above shops example, sending compost to agriculture has a net carbon (FLASH). emission (of around 86kgCO2 per tonne), whereas sending Improved the same material to horticulture would be envisaged to recycling save (avoid) 15kgCO2/tonne) 150 . performance at The constituent boroughs / NLWA to use their influence, RRCs and buildings, funding and powers to help third sector and other complete organisations in the development of the circular economy.
+Alternative/ Optic on 2: High recycling SEA Objective Impact: (+/-) Direct/Indirect, cumulative/ one off Impact change: Temporary/ Permanent Duration: Short/ Medium/long term Comments Mitigation 1.
+To increase the positive carbon impacts and reduce the negative carbon (and other greenhouse gases) impacts of the waste collection, reuse, recycling, transportation, treatment and disposal service ++ Direct Cumulative Temporary / Permanent Short to Long term High recycling guided by government and GLA policy, recycling has demonstrable carbon benefits.
+Key areas of high recycling contribution for north London include more materials collected from the kerbside, enhanced services to Flats and Flats above shops (FLASH).
+Improved recycling performance at RRCs and complete coverage of food waste collections.
+Improved recycling performance and associated benefits can be delivered through communications to tackle contamination in recycling (a particular area of concern from some communal collections).
+Offering a full suite of recyclable materials consistent with Simpler Recycling to all viable households and where appropriate businesses.
+Undertake education and raising awareness to increase materials capture (correct recycling) and participation in services.
+Deliver good practice approaches to recycling at the RRCs.
+Continuing to explore technology and options for separation of recycling from residual waste.
+Maintain and / or implement clear, effective and efficient collection methods to enhance levels of recycling.
+It is important to consider the markets for recyclate and compost collected via the high recycling scenario.
+For example, sending compost to agriculture has a net carbon emission (of around 86kgCO2 per tonne), whereas sending the same material to horticulture would be envisaged to save (avoid) 15kgCO2/tonne) 150 .
+The constituent boroughs / NLWA to use their influence, buildings, funding and powers to help third sector and other organisations in the development of the circular economy.